 b.
 Attending the scheduled local church, either Living Stream Church or Vision Church

 6. Students will bear consequences for every complaint made against them outside of the school such as for misbehavior, inappropriate conversations, violation of dress code or any form of damages.

-9. Cell phone / smart watch use is prohibited during class and church services.
-Cell phones are to be used ONLY during breaks.
+10. Cell phone / smart watch use is prohibited during class and church services.

-12. Eating is strictly prohibited in the classroom.
+13. Eating is strictly prohibited in the classroom during lecture.

 (1 Timothy 2:9)

 a.
 Should wear casual attire that is appropriate in a professional office or church environment.

 b.
 Shirts must be long enough to completely cover your rear.